blog-banner-image

 • Skin condition – With no blood flowing, skin becomes white and less elastic.
 Lips may also become dry.
 In drowning situations or bodies submerged in water, the skin may dissolve at a certain predictable rate.

-• Blood pooling – Because blood no longer flows, it may pool inside areas of a body, especially if the body is at an unusual position.
+• Blood pooling – Because blood no longer flows, it may pool inside areas of a body, especially if the body is in an unusual position.
 So signs of pooling may indicate recent death.

-• Oral conditions – A relatively new subfield of forensic research looks at the state and quantity of bacterial microbes in the mouth to estimate time of death.
-Different microorganisms may become more active if a person when a person is no longer walking, talking, eating, or brushing, especially if a body is decomposing.
+• Oral conditionsA relatively new subfield of forensic research looks at the state and quantity of bacterial microbes in the mouth to estimate the time of death.
+Different microorganisms may become more active if a person is no longer walking, talking, eating, or brushing, especially if a body is decomposing.

 • State of trauma – Fresh blood from an obvious wound can indicate recent death, while the condition of dried blood shows trauma happened at a certain time in the past.
 But beyond this basic observation, it can get legally tricky to look at some wounds for a time reference.
 Bite marks, for example, used to be used as evidence connecting to a suspect.
 This process has been placed in doubt due to how skin changes after death and how difficult it is to establish that it’s a certain bite pattern or even human.